Do Impact Windows Break?

 Impact windows are designed and constructed very differently than common windows.
 They are typically made of both laminated and tempered glass coupled with ultra-heavy-duty framing.
 This gives these storm windows additional strength.

 Impact windows are heated and cooled to thicken, and improve their durability.
 Laminated glass (on the other hand) is created by integrating two or more panes of glass and including a thin layer of vinyl or film in between.
 That means that impact windows have two layers of protection.
 And they also have a film incorporated in the center of the laminated glass.
 This feature help to ensure that (even if the window cracks) it will not fling and shatter dangerous shards across your home.
+It also helps to reduce the noise coming in from outside.

 Impact Windows are Designed with High Design Pressure